OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 While not the lightest option available, the weight distribution felt well-balanced, contributing to a stable and secure stride, especially on uneven terrain.

-Compared to previous versions, Chaco has made efforts to optimize the weight without compromising durability, utilizing lightweight materials and a streamlined design.
+Over the years, Chaco has refined the design to optimize the weight without compromising durability, utilizing lightweight materials and a streamlined design.

 The result is that wearing Chacos doesn’t feel overly burdensome during long hikes, allowing outdoor enthusiasts to maintain comfort and enjoy their adventures without sacrificing performance.